akeneo/pim-api-docs/content/guides/dam-connection/technical-stack.md

 ### Webhooks

-With webhooks, the DAM will send freshly created assets and updated assets values to your connector.
+With webhooks, the DAM will send newly created assets and updated asset values to your connector.
 It allows you to have some kind of "real-time" asset synchronization between your DAM and your PIM.

 ![Webhooks Schema](../../img/guides/dam_pim-connection_webhook.svg)